cisco-open/jalapeno/README.md

 #### Some project principles
 * Give applications the ability to choose their service/SLA (path through the network)
-* The Host is the control/encapsulation point (linux, VPP, other)
+* The Host may be the control/encapsulation point (linux, VPP, other)
 * Cloud-native microservice architecture from day 1
 * Combine network and application performance data
 * Emphasize the use of APIs over Protocols - greater agility